19 Jun 2026

 Fashion genius or tasteless joke, ugly shoes are far from unanimous.
 And yet, they continue to charm the most prestigious brands and trendiest it-girls.
 A roundup of pairs to adopt if you’re feeling even the slightest bit daring…

-Charli XCX in Uggs, Sarah Jessica Parker in studded clogs, and Irina Shayk strolling through New York in water shoes… Many stars have embraced these bizarre yet coveted footwear styles.
+Charli XCX in Uggs, Sarah Jessica Parker in studded clogs, and Irina Shayk strolling through New York in jelly shoes… Many stars have embraced these bizarre yet coveted footwear styles.

-But the question remains: would you dare take the plunge?
+But one question remains unanswered… Would you dare to take the plunge?
 Between a love of kitsch and all things oversized, boldness and a quest for comfort, ugly shoes are, above all, a declaration of sartorial freedom.

 Sneakers, mules, sandals, ballet flats… Every model is out there in the wild.
 But if one pair deserved the crown of ultimate ugly shoe, it would undoubtedly go to Crocs.
 A brand that understood the disruptive power of these controversial shoes long ago.